Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Experimental Setup

 \subsection{Evaluation}

 To be consistent with previous results and due to non-determinism in deep neural networks~\citep{Reimers2017ReportingSD}, we repeated the experiments and averaged the results.
-According to \citet{Cohan2019PretrainedLM} we performed three random restarts for PMD and NIC and used the same train/validation/test sets.
+According to \citet{Cohan2019PretrainedLM} we performed three random restarts for PMD and NIC and used the same train/valida\-tion/test sets.
 For DRI and ART, we performed 10-fold and 9-fold cross-validation, respectively, as in the original papers \citep{Fisas2015OnTD,liakata2012automatic}.
 Within each fold the data is split into train/validation/test sets with the proportions $\frac{k-2}{k}$/$\frac{1}{k}$/$\frac{1}{k}$ where $k$ is the number of folds.
 For multi-task learning, the experiment was repeated with the maximum number of folds of the datasets used, but at least three times.
 All models were trained for 20 epochs.
 The test set performance within a fold and restart, respectively, was calculated for the epoch with the best validation performance.

-We compare our results only with approaches which do not exploit \emph{ground truth labels} of the preceding sentence as a feature \emph{during prediction} (see Section~\ref{sec:ml_approaches}).
-This has a significant impact on the performance: Using the ground truth label of the previous sentences as a sole input feature to a SVM classifier already yields an accuracy of 77.7 for DRI and 55.5 for ART~\footnote{Compare also results for the ``history'' feature in~\citet{Badie2018ZoneIB} (cf. Table 5).}.
+We compare our results only with approaches which do not exploit \emph{ground-truth labels} of the preceding sentence as a feature \emph{during prediction} (see Section~\ref{sec:ml_approaches}).
+This has a significant impact on the performance: Using the ground truth label of the previous sentences as a sole input feature to a SVM classifier already yields an accuracy of 77.7 for DRI and 55.5 for ART (compare also results for the ``history'' feature in~\cite{Badie2018ZoneIB}, cf.\ Table 5).
 Best reported results using ground truth labels as input features have an accuracy of 84.15 for DRI and 65.75 for ART~\citep{Asadi2019AutomaticZI}.
 In contrast, we pursue a realistic setting by exploiting the \emph{predicted} (not ground truth) label of neighbouring sentences during prediction.

-Furthermore, we provide results for three strong deep learning baselines\footnote{We do not provide baseline results for the approach of \citet{yamada-etal-2020-sequential} since their implementation is not publicly available.} (see Section~\ref{sec:approaches_abstract}): (1) fine-tuning SciBERT using the [CLS] token of individual sentences as by~\citet{Devlin2018BERTPO} (referred to as SciBERT-[CLS]), (2) original HSLN implementation of \citet{Jin2018HierarchicalNN}, and (3) the SciBERT-based approach of \citet{Cohan2019PretrainedLM}.
+Moreover, we provide additional results for three strong deep learning baselines: (1) fine-tuning SciBERT using the [CLS] token of individual sentences as in \cite{Devlin2018BERTPO} (referred to as SciBERT-[CLS]), (2) original HSLN implementation of \citet{Jin2018HierarchicalNN}, and (3) the SciBERT-based approach of \citet{Cohan2019PretrainedLM}.
+We cannot provide baseline results for DRI and ART of the approaches~\cite{Shang21,yamada-etal-2020-sequential} since their implementations are not publicly available.